Many potential dangers might happen in woodworking, and one of the most popular accidents that carpenters may encounter is a kickback.

-Even if you place it between two sawhorses but there is no support in the middle, the board can still bend from the middle of the span or bind on the blade, and a circular saw kickback might happen.
+Even if you place it between two sawhorses but there is no support in the middle, the board can still bend from the middle of the span or bind on the blade, and a kickback might happen.

 4. Examine and prepare your circular saw carefully before use

 For your optimal safety, we advise you to take all of the following actions before doing any of your projects:

 - Always ensure that your saw blade has no distorted or broken part, especially its teeth.